-Double-Click on a printout to open the Printout Properties dialog, from which user to configure the properties of a printout/printout set .
+Double-click on a printout to open the Printout Properties dialog in which you can configure the properties of a printout/printout set.

-A new layer can be added to a printout in one of two ways:
+A new layer can be added to a printout in one of the following ways:

-A newly added layer can be configured, or the configuration of an existing layer edited, by accessing the associated Layer Properties dialog.
+A newly added layer can be configured (or the configuration of an existing layer can be edited) by accessing the associated Layer Properties dialog.
 This dialog appears directly when adding a new layer.
-To access the dialog for an existing layer, either:
+To access the dialog for an existing layer either:

 If you are adding a new layer to a printout, first select the layer you would like to add from the Print Layer Type drop-down list.
 The list contains all currently defined layers for the source PCB document, allowing you to include any PCB layer on a printout.
-The central three regions of the dialog provide controls to determine how the primitives on that layer are displayed on the printout - either in Full, in Draft (outline) mode or Off (hidden).
+The central regions of the dialog provide controls to determine how the primitives on that layer are displayed on the printout - either in Full, Draft (outline), or Hide (off) mode.
 This gives you complete control over what appears on the printed page.

-Consider, as an example, an assembly drawing, which includes the following layers:
+Consider, as an example, an assembly drawing that includes the following layers:

-The top layer would be configured to display the component primitives, so the surface mount pads are visible, and hide the free primitives, so the routing is not visible.
-The multilayer would also be configured to display the component primitives, so the thruhole component pads are visible, and hide the free primitives so that the vias are not visible.
+The top layer would be configured to display the component primitives so the surface mount pads are visible and hide the free primitives so the routing is not visible.
+The multilayer would also be configured to display the component primitives so the through-hole component pads are visible, and hide the free primitives so that the vias are not visible.

-Clicking the Preferences button at the bottom left of the PCB Printout Properties dialog will open the PCB Print Preferences dialog.
+Click the Preferences button at the bottom left of the PCB Printout Properties dialog to access the PCB Print Preferences dialog.
 All options defined in this dialog apply to each print-based output that can be generated.

 Click on the right-hand color swatch to access the Choose Color dialog, from where you can choose from a range of predefined colors or create your own, custom color.

-Press the Retrieve Layer Colors From PCB button if you wish to print using the same colors configured for the PCB design in the PCB Editor.
+Press the Retrieve Layer Colors From PCB button in the PCB Print Preferences dialog if you want to print using the same colors configured for the PCB design in the PCB Editor.

-As well as adding mechanical layers individually to a printout, you can also automatically include them in all printouts when the print job(s) for the parent document type is sent to the nominated printing device.
-Use this region of the dialog to enable/disable each of the 16 possible mechanical layers for printing, as required.
+In addition to adding mechanical layers individually to a printout, you can also automatically include them in all printouts when the print job(s) for the parent document type is sent to the nominated printing device.
+Use this region of the dialog to enable/disable each of the mechanical layers for printing, as required.

 Each of the three standard fonts used in the PCB Editor (Default, Serif and Sans Serif) can be substituted for a different Windows font when the printout is generated.
 Use the options in this region of the dialog to specify and enable substitution fonts.

-Click on the button next to the required font field, to access the standard Windows Font dialog, from where you can choose the substitution font required.
+Click on the button next to the required font field to access the standard Windows Font dialog in which you can choose the substitution font required.

 When you click OK , the name of the font will be inserted into the font field.

-This region of the dialog provides a single option, Print Keepout Objects, which gives you full control over whether keepout-designated design objects are included on the printed document or not.
+The Print Keepout Objects option gives you full control over whether keepout designated design objects are included on the printed document or not.

 The following list of commands are available from the right-click menu, accessed from anywhere within the PCB Printout Properties dialog:

 The PCB 3D Print Settings dialog enables you to select or create 3D printouts of your PCB for inclusion in the job output file.
-Remember, you can have multiple instances of any printout (use the Add New Documentation Output control in the job output file for this), which is particularly useful for 3D, as you can print out views of the board from differing perspectives if you wish.
+Remember, you can have multiple instances of any printout (use the Add New Documentation Output control from the OutJob in the Output Containers region to do this), which is particularly useful for 3D since you can print out views of the board from differing perspectives if you wish.

-A custom view of your board can entail it being rotated to an angle, zoomed, have various settings for surface colors, visibility and opacity and board thickness.
+A custom view of your board can include it being rotated to an angle, zoomed, have various settings for surface colors, visibility, opacity, and board thickness.
 You can use these options to generate views that provide high levels of detail to highlight areas of your design or even create effects.

-To create a custom 3D view of your board as a printout, do the following:
+To create a custom 3D view of your board as a printout, perform the following steps:

-If you would like to apply custom surface colors and the like, do the following:
+If you would like to apply custom surface colors, etc., perform the following steps:

-Print-based output can be generated in one of two ways:
+Print-based output can be generated in the following ways:

-Configuration options defined here are distinct and separate to those defined for the same output type in an Output Job file.
-In the case of the former, the settings are stored in the project file, whereas for the latter they are stored in the Output Job file.
+Configuration options defined here are distinct and separate from those defined for the same output type in an Output Job file.
+In the case of the former, the settings are stored in the project file; for the latter, they are stored in the Output Job file.

-Setup options accessed from the PCB Editor's File menu with respect to page and printer, are also separate to those defined when accessed from within an Output Job file.
+Setup options accessed from the PCB Editor's File menu with respect to page and printer are also separate from those defined when accessed from within an Output Job file.
 Again, the former will be stored with the project file, the latter with the Output Job file.